-Real deviled eggs have to be spicy.
-So Wasabi Deviled Eggs are kind of a double spicy deviled egg recipe!
+Traditional deviled egg recipes have to be spicy.
+So this wasabi deviled egg recipe is kind of a double spicy deviled egg recipe!

 How to cook perfect hard boiled eggs

 I used to use a Norpro Egg Rite Egg Timer to make hard boiled eggs.
-These gadgets work great until you forget that you have eggs boiling on the stove – and end up with a melted egg timer and over cooked eggs!
+This gadget works great until you forget that you have eggs boiling on the stove – and end up with a melted egg timer and over cooked eggs!

 After melting a couple of them, I developed a foolproof way to make hard boiled eggs.
 Since most classic deviled egg recipes call for six eggs, I cook up a few more.
 Inevitably, a couple will get cracked, will be hard to peel, or will end up getting torn.